 Welcome to the landing page for Northwest Neighbors Village members, volunteers, staff, and our community.
-Our goal is to alleviate the stress of our Village community by providing a central location of up-to-date information from trusted resources and communication about policies related to the spread of the COVID-19 (Coronavirus) in the greater Washington, DC region.
+Our goal is to alleviate the stress of our Village community by providing a central location of up-to-date information from trusted resources and communication about policies related to the spread of the COVID-19 (Coronavirus) and vaccine distribution in the greater Washington, DC region.

 We encourage you to visit this page regularly.
 Information will be updated throughout this rapidly changing period.
 While we are doing our very best to stay current on information provided on this page, we recommend contacting service providers directly for an accurate account of their availability.

 Monday through Friday - 9:00 am - 3:00 pm